Table of Contents

 What is Depression?

-In short, depression is a mood disorder with symptoms that can range from mild to severe and causes feelings of hopelessness, worthlessness, and anxiety, among others.
+In short, depression is mental health disorder with symptoms that range from mild to severe and causes feelings of hopelessness, worthlessness, and anxiety, among others.

 Beyond just feelings, depression can lead to problems with sleeping, eating, memory, and the ability to concentrate.

-Without treatment, the condition can worsen, last longer, and in very serious cases, may lead to drug or alcohol abuse, self-harm, and even suicide.
-People do not have to suffer without hope, though.
+Without treatment, the condition can worsen, last longer, and lead to drug or alcohol abuse, self-harm, and even suicide in severe cases.

-Treatment for the different types of depression can be incredibly effective.
+Treatment for different types of depression can be incredibly effective for learning how to stop ruminating and obsessing about negative thoughts.

 What are 7 Types of Depression?

-The various types of depression are classified according to their symptoms and, in some cases, the cause of the episode.
+The most common 7 types of depression are classified according to their symptoms and, in some cases, the cause of the condition.

 7 Types of Depression